philc/book-notes/why we sleep - matthew walker.md

     or atrophy, earliest and most severely as we age."
 * Your mother and Shakespeare knew (the benefits of sleep for the brain) (chap 6)
   * Sleep prior to learning primes the brain to be able to form more memories.
-Like clearing the deck of the previous day's learning os there's more space for the new.
+Like clearing the deck of the previous day's learning so there's more space for the new.
   * 20% improvement in ability to memorize facts, after a nap
     * "The difference between the two groups at six p.m. was not small: a 20 percent learning advantage for those who slept."